ubirch/ubirch-event-log/event-log-kafka/README.md

 3. **ConsumerRunner:** Represents a Consumer Runner for a Kafka Consumer.
  It supports back-pressure using the pause/unpause.
 The pause duration is amortized.
- It supports plugging rebalance strategies.
+ It supports plugging rebalance listeners.
  It supports autocommit and not autocommit.
  It supports commit attempts.
  It supports to "floors" for exception management.
 This is allows to escalate exceptions.